Scotland lose but give sluggish All Blacks a scare

 Relentless pressure released Telea out wide to thud over the whitewash in the corner and just about ground the ball, and Barrett nailed the touchline conversion to rub salt into Scotland's wounds.

-That's win number 32 against the Scots for New Zealand, but boy they were given a scare.
+That's win number 30 against the Scots for New Zealand without defeat in 32, but boy they were given a scare.

 Line-ups